Phileosopher/commonplace/success-1_why.md

 - [Zig Ziglar](https://www.ziglar.com/) called it "the greatest usage of your ability".
 - [John Wooden](http://www.coachwooden.com/) described success as "peace of mind attained only through self-satisfaction in knowing you made the effort to do your very best".
 - [Nassim Nicholas Taleb](https://fooledbyrandomness.com/) defined success as simply "leading an honorable life".
+- [Tony Evans](https://tonyevans.org/) defined success as "fulfilling and completing [God's divine designation](god-will.md) for your life".
 - No matter how, success always involves achieving, overcoming a problem, and finding [meaning](meaning.md) and [purpose](purpose.md) that [affects others](power-influence.md).

 However, each culture values different things: